 Supporting Other Senior Centers Throughout the Emergency

 When NYS On Pause was implemented, these partners, who were not familiar with interactive virtual programming, suddenly found their constituencies forcefully homebound and isolated.
-Stonewall Community Development Corporation was ready, not only with the technology, but with two years’ of experience in conducting Test User Groups, which had involved a total of 56 users in three guided sessions each.
-The TUGS phase allowed us to hone the technology for best user experience for older adults and develop protocols for onboarding seniors, identifying and solving technical challenges and crafting experiential strategies to help the seniors discover and master the benefits of the technology at their own pace and comfort levels.
+Stonewall Community Development Corporation was ready, not only with the technology but with two years’ of experience in conducting Test User Groups, which had involved a total of 56 users in three guided sessions each.
+The TUGS phase allowed us to hone the technology for the best user experience for older adults and develop protocols for onboarding seniors, identifying and solving technical challenges, and crafting experiential strategies to help the seniors discover and master the benefits of the technology at their own pace and comfort levels.

 In response to the lockdown, we quickly pivoted and expanded our staff and tech licenses in order to create and operate these five virtual centers on our platform for our partners, opening up to them free supported access to all of our technologies.
 Stonewall Village NYC homepages enable senior centers to re-connect with their constituents through interactive programming and to safely resume some direct and confidential services.

 Technical training for administrators and facilitators at each senior center is a key component.
 They need to be comfortable enough with the technology to convince their constituents to use it.
 Each of the partner center communities has its own culture.
 The path to engagement with the technology is different for each, and we work with them to develop those culturally-specific onramps.
 This work is facilitated by the existing relationships we had established with these centers’ constituencies through the monthly on-premises events we had been conducting since December.